If you have a child or students who struggles with reading comprehension, there are a number of reasons why this is happening.

 - Story/Text Structure Analysis

 - Use graphic organizers.
 Let’s chat about the problem I see with using graphic organizers for just a minute.
 Guess what?
 There are A TON of graphic organizers out there.
 There are too many to choose from to be honest.
 The purpose of a G.O. is to create a visual map of the learning by taking notes.
-This visual serves as way to help children create, hopefully, that map in their brains to organize their learning.
+This visual serves as a way to help children create, hopefully, that map in their brains to organize their learning.
 When a teacher uses TOO MANY different kinds of graphic organizers with his or her class, the students never truly take ownership over any the G.O.s they’ve been asked to use.
 They just become a mish mash and lose their value.
 SO!
-I am pleading with you, teachers.
 Choose a SMALL collection of the SAME graphic organizers that specifically match a skill or strategy to use all year.
-If you are teaching the comprehension skill, compare and contrast, you will use good old Venn diagram or T-chart.
+If you are teaching the comprehension skill, compare and contrast, you will use good old Venn diagram or a T-chart.
 Choose them and teach your children to use them well.
 Less is more.
 Trust me.